v2sCollections/City-of-Dreams/README.md

 - V can now craft Scopes and Muzzle attachments.
 - Dead NPCs now take 5 minutes to become indestructible.
 - Ragdoll physics are now much more realistic.
-- Restores some missing/cut crafting specs for some weapons.
-- Cybernetic eyes allow you to zoom in while aiming.
 - Adds a kill counter to the side of the Malorian Arms piston.
 - Holster your weapon by holding the reload button.
 - Adjusted lighting for all explosions and fire effects.